Breast Implants FAQ’s – Breast Implants Under the Muscle or Over?

 Breast Implants Under The Muscle

 In this picture, you can see that the pectorals muscle is completely surrounding the breast implant.
 These are breast implants under the muscle.
-All of the edges of the implant will be hidden, it will feel softer and there is extra support because the muscle acts as an internal brassiere.
+The implant will be hidden, it will feel softer and there is extra support because the muscle acts as an internal brassiere.
 Sub muscular breast implant placement like this also is better for mammograms in the future.
 There is a layer of muscle between the breast gland and the implant.

 Breast Implants Over The Muscle